Differentially Private Set Union: Policy Gaussian algorithm

+In this section we will present a DPSU algorithm called \textsc{Policy Gaussian} which uses any symmetric $\ell_2$-contractive update policy.
+An update policy is called \emph{symmetric} if it updates items with equal weights by equal amounts.
+Later, we will present two specific symmetric $\ell_2$-contractive update policies called $\ell_1$-descent (Algorithm~\ref{alg:ell1-descent-ell2-contractive}) and $\ell_2$-descent (Algorithm~\ref{alg:ell2-descent-ell2-contractive}).
+We can also use contractive update policies which are not symmetric with a small increase in the threshold $\rho$, see Appendix~\ref{sec:sensitivity_implies_DP}.

-The \textsc{Policy Gaussian} algorithm (Algorithm~\ref{alg:policy-gaussian}) for DPSU uses the framework of the meta algorithm in Algorithm~\ref{alg:meta} using the Gaussian update policy (Algorithm~\ref{alg:ell2_descent}).
-Since the added noise is $\cN(0,\sigma^2)$ which is centered at 0, we want to set the cutoff $\Gamma$ in the update policy to be sufficiently above (but not too high above) the threshold $\rho_\Gauss$.
+The \textsc{Policy Gaussian} algorithm is described in Algorithm~\ref{alg:policy-gaussian}.
+The cutoff parameter $\Gamma$ will be used in the update policy (Algorithm~\ref{alg:ell2-descent-ell2-contractive} and \ref{alg:ell1-descent-ell2-contractive}).
+Intuitively, the update policy will stop increasing weights of items whose weights reach a cutoff $\Gamma.$ Since the added noise is $\cN(0,\sigma^2)$ which is centered at 0, we want to set the cutoff $\Gamma$ in the update policy to be sufficiently above (but not too high above) the threshold $\rho_\Gauss$.
 Thus we pick $\Gamma = \rho_{\Gauss} + \alpha \cdot \sigma$ for some $\alpha>0$.
 From our experiments, choosing $\alpha\in [2,6]$ empirically yields these best results.
 The parameters $\sigma,\rho_\Gauss$ are set so as to achieve $(\eps,\delta)$-DP as shown in Theorem~\ref{thm:policy-gaussian}. $\Phi(\cdot)$ is the cumulative density function of standard Gaussian distribution and $\Phi^{-1}(\cdot)$ is its inverse.

 To find $\min\left\{\sigma:\Phi\left(\frac{1}{2\sigma}-\eps\sigma\right)-e^\eps\Phi\left(-\frac{1}{2\sigma}-\eps\sigma\right)\le \frac{\delta}{2}\right\}$, one can use binary search because $\Phi\left(\frac{1}{2\sigma}-\eps\sigma\right)-e^\eps\Phi\left(-\frac{1}{2\sigma}-\eps\sigma\right)$ is a decreasing function of $\sigma.$ An efficient and robust implementation of this binary search can be found in~\cite{BalleW18}.